zed-aar/This-is-me/_pages/about.md

   - /about.html
 ---

-I am Z Rayan, a Master's student in Digital Humanities with a background in banking and finance.
-My work focuses on how technology and data can address real-world challenges, particularly in the areas of financial inclusion and social equity.

-I have professional experience as a Branch Operations Manager at Bangladesh Krishi Bank, where I worked closely with rural communities.
-This experience has shaped my interest in understanding how digital tools can support underrepresented groups, especially women, in accessing financial systems.
+I am a Digital Humanities graduate student at the University of Alberta, working at the intersection of Information Science, banking, and finance.
+My academic and professional experiences have shaped a growing interest in how technology mediates human life, and how interdisciplinary approaches can help us better understand that relationship.

-My academic interests include digital archives, data analysis, and ethical data practices.
-Through my work, I aim to explore how interdisciplinary approaches in Digital Humanities can contribute to more inclusive and equitable systems.
+I am particularly drawn to the ways digital tools represent complex social realities and influence how meaning is created through interaction.
+Through my work, I aim to explore how systems designed by humans reflect human values, assumptions, and inequalities-and how they might be reimagined in more thoughtful and inclusive ways.

-This website presents my academic work, projects, and reflections as a developing maker-scholar.